Niekmereu/Recommender-System-Yelp/README.md

 # Parameters
 - eeta: step size
 - l: penalization factor to prevent overfitting
 - n_naive: how many times must a customer must appear in the training set before we apply matrix factorization for this specfic customer.
+It is generally a good idea to leave the customers that appear only once (n_naive = 2).
 - k: the dimensionality of matrix factorization
 - iterations: how many times the training set is iterated over